Gattocrucco/lsqfitgp/docs/customs.rst

     """

-Since we computed the prior, we have to recreate the :class:`GP` object from scratch to add other points (this is not really necessary, it is due to an interface limitation in :mod:`gvar`)::
+Since we computed the prior, we have to recreate the :class:`GP` object from scratch to add other points (this is not for fundamental reasons, it is an interface limitation in :mod:`gvar`)::

     gp = lgp.GP(CountLetters())